-1. People living with dementia, their carers and families and/or the wider public (if appropriate) will be engaged meaningfully throughout the development and conduct of the program of research relevant to this application (beyond a role as participants).
-This may be achieved in any number of ways including:
+- 1. People with a living experience of dementia (i.e. people living with dementia, their carers and families (including former carers) or the wider public (if applicable) will be engaged meaningfully throughout the development and conduct of the program of research relevant to this application (beyond a role as participants).
+This may be achieved in any number of ways including: - a.
+Consultation about or involvement in the research proposal prior to submission to ensure that: a) it addresses an identified area of priority for people living with dementia, their carers and families; b) the relevant parts of the proposal are understood by a non-academic audience; and c) aspects of the study design are feasible and relevant (if applicable). - b.
+Inclusion as a co-investigator on the research proposal.

-- a.
-Consultation about or involvement in the research proposal prior to submission to ensure that a) it addresses an identified area of priority for people living with dementia, their carers and families and b) the relevant parts of the proposal are understood by a non-academic audience. - b.
-Inclusion as joint grant holders or co-applicants on the research proposal. - c.
+- c.
 Invitation to co-present the research project and/or outcomes of the research at conferences and other events. - d.
-Membership of a Steering Committee or Advisory Group or as a 'research buddy' for the researcher. - e.
-Providing comment on and/or developing participant information leaflets or other research materials. - f.
+Membership of a Steering Committee or Advisory Group to provide guidance on all or some aspects of the project as it progresses or as a 'research buddy' for the researcher. - e.
+Providing comment on and/or developing participant information documents or other research materials. - f.
 Involvement in the interpretation and dissemination of research outcomes and the development of plain language project summaries.

 Please note people with a living experience of dementia can be involved in different ways in all types of research projects, including research that focuses on technology and lab-based studies.
-For example, lab-based researchers may wish to discuss their ideas with people impacted by dementia (e.g. lab tours, public information forums, research 'buddy') and/or invite them to review plain English summaries of their research to ensure that their ideas are clear and easy to understand.
-Although people with a living experience dementia are keen to know more about lab-based research, it is not expected that they conduct the experiments with you in the lab.
+For example, lab-based researchers may wish to discuss their ideas with people impacted by dementia and/or invite them to review plain English summaries of their research to ensure that their ideas are clear and easy to understand.
+Although people with a living experience of dementia are keen to know more about lab-based research, it is not expected that they conduct the experiments with you in the lab.

-If you require assistance in finding a person living with dementia or carer to be involved in your project (Dementia Advocate), please contact Dementia Australia by completing the request form located on the website or contact advocates@dementia.org.au for further information.
+If you require assistance in finding a person living with dementia, carer or former carer to be involved in your project (Dementia Advocate), please contact Dementia Australia by completing the request form located on the website or contact advocates@dementia.org.au for further information.
 Costs associated with involving people with a lived or living experience of dementia in the research should be included in the project budget.